-- Challenges in working with abusive men to ensure they receive appropriate service.
-Counselling - Partner Assault Response (PAR) Program.
-A program review is currently underway, with partners from the Crown Attorney's Office and VWAP, on the development of an effective early intervention program, best suited for the Niagara Region; - Domestic violence victims living in rural areas have limited access to services, may become isolated from social and community supports, and may suffer in silence if they are being abused.
+- Working with abusive men to ensure they receive appropriate services.
+Counselling is offered by two partnered agencies - Partner Assault Response (PAR) Program and I'm a Kind Man.
+The Crown Attorney's office and VWAP aspire to have an Early Intervention Program; however, to date this has not been implemented.
+The Crown Attorney office has two newly appointed Domestic Violence Crown Attorneys who, in concert with VWAP, are working toward the development of an effective early intervention program, best suited for the Niagara Region; - Domestic violence victims living in rural areas have limited access to services, may become isolated from social and community supports, and may suffer in silence if they are being abused.
 The issue of rural geography also impacts the PAR Program provider's ability to deliver services, and an offender's ability to attend PAR sessions.
 Probation and Parole services also experience challenges in delivering an appropriate level of supervision of offenders.
 To overcome these challenges the Service continues to work with community partners to deliver adequate services in rural areas of the Niagara Region, including a presence at the Service's rural detachments of satellite probation and parole offices; - There are two domestic violence shelters that offer support services for the Niagara Region.
 Safe, secure, and affordable housing is a key component of a community response to domestic violence.
 A significant number of women continue to stay in abusive relationships due to the lack of affordable housing or shelter availability within the Region.
 The shelters are generally fully occupied throughout the year; - Agencies continue to report the need for services for elderly victims of domestic violence.
 The elderly present specific and unique challenges in accessing appropriate services.
-A coordinated effort is required to address these issues, and the Service continues to work collaboratively with its partners to assess appropriate responses on a case-by-case basis; - Persistent challenges remain in the Family Court system due to high legal costs and the difficulty of obtaining a lawyer to proceed with legal aid certificates.
-Due to the challenges, numerous clients are forced into a situation where they have to represent themselves in Family Court proceedings; and - Discussions continue regarding specific interim release conditions as it pertains to bail.
+A coordinated effort is required to address these issues, and the Service continues to work collaboratively with its partners to assess appropriate responses on a case-by-case basis;

+- Persistent challenges remain in the Family Court system due to high legal costs and the difficulty of obtaining a lawyer to proceed with legal aid certificates.
+Due to the challenges, numerous clients are forced into a situation where they have to represent themselves in Family Court proceedings; and - Discussions continue regarding specific interim release conditions as they pertain to bail.
 Accused persons are often being released with a condition to provide police with an address within 24 hours after their release.
 It has been difficult to track the compliance of the condition and it is continually being discussed with members of the judiciary.

-The Service remains compliant with By-Law 336-2013, respecting adequate service delivery in response to domestic and family violence.
+The Service remains compliant with By-Law 511-2024, respecting adequate service delivery in response to domestic and family violence.